 "A marketable or merchantable title is synonymous with a perfect title or clear title of record; and is one free from apparent defects, grave doubts and litigious uncertainty, and consists of both legal and equitable title fairly deducible of record."

-Hopefully, other states' courts will have adopted more of a "reasonable-man" test as their measuring stick.
+Hopefully, other states' courts will have adopted a more "reasonable-man" test as their measuring stick.
 There is an effort underway within the Title Examination Standards Committee of the Oklahoma Bar Association Real Property Law Section to revisit the long list of State cases dealing with marketability of title to ask whether a Standard calling for a more "prima facie" approach, rather than a "perfect" approach, would be supported by a re-reading of the cases.

-In response to this obvious need to avoid procedures that alienated the public and caused distance to grow between examiners, a movement began and mushroomed in a few short years throughout the country to adopt uniform title examination standards.
+In response to this obvious need to avoid procedures that alienated the public and caused distance to grow between examiners, a movement began and mushroomed in a few short years to adopt uniform title examination standards.
 They were adopted first in local communities among the practicing bar and then on a statewide basis.
-Although there is some competition among local bars for the place of honor, it appears that the local bar of Livingston County, Illinois adopted a set of 14 standards on April 7, 1923.
+Although there is some competition among local bars, it appears that the local bar of Livingston County, Illinois adopted a set of 14 standards on April 7, 1923.
 Thereafter, in 1933 or 1934, the Gage County Nebraska Bar Association formulated 32 title standards.
-The Connecticut Bar, in 1938, became the first state to have statewide standards by adopting a set of 50. ("Increasing Marketability")
+The Connecticut Bar, 1938, became the first state to have statewide standards by adopting a set of 50.
+(Increasing Marketability)